 - When a leader has the most knowledge on a subject or situation and their experience far outweighs others' limited perspective.

 - When lives are in danger, such as the leadership role within the military.

 - Medical emergencies when fast action is required to save lives.

 In the above cases, the actions of a leader are time-sensitive and quick action is imperative to create stability and safety.
 Quick decisions with heavy consequences such as safety issues or financial crises often can be best addressed by an autocratic approach.
 Autocratic leadership can be effective when well executed, although it is rarely the best approach in many instances of business.

 What is the best leadership approach in business?
 The most effective leadership style is dependent on the nature of the situation.
 Let’s briefly explore this concept.

 Related reading: "How to Be an Authentic Leader"

 Choosing Leadership Styles Based on Situational Leadership Theory

 Successful leaders require the right set of tools.
 Do you want to increase your leadership skills?
-Heartmanity is here for you!
+Heartmanity specializes in situational leadership and emotional intelligence.
 Check out our programs at Heartmanity for Business.
 We offer customized support and executive coaching along with leadership and team training to help businesses thrive.